The Edge Ensemble Theatre Company

-Kim holds an MFA in Acting (with a minor in directing) from the University of Florida and a BA in Psychology (with a minor in acting from Louisiana State University.
-She has been directing, acting, and teaching theater classes professionally for the last 30+ years in different regions of the U.S. Kim has directed and acted in over 90 plays over the course of her career, and she has directed and/or acted in 49 plays for the Edge.
+Ensemble member since 1989 - Kim holds an MFA in Acting (with an additional emphasis in directing) from the University of Florida and a BA in Psychology (with an additional emphasis in acting from Louisiana State University.
+She has been directing, acting, and teaching theater classes professionally for the last 30+ years in different regions of the U.S. Kim has directed and acted in over 90 plays over the course of her career, and she has directed and/or acted in over 50 plays for the Edge.
 Kim teaches acting, directing and other theater classes in her studio, Actor's Edge, and at various higher education institutions around New Hampshire.
 She is the narrator and the voice of 33 different characters for the audio book, Haunted Louisiana, written by Christy Viviano.
 Kim has been the driving force of The Edge Ensemble Theatre Company since its inception in 1989 and throughout its years based in Keene, NH, then Atlanta, GA, and finally back again in Keene, NH in 2003.